Stake Out (game show): Round 3: Face Off

 Each contestant in turn chose an opponent to challenge, a category from a list of five, and a wager (up to either their own total or their opponent's, whichever was lower).
 The host then asked a toss-up question on the buzzer.
 If a contestant buzzed-in with the correct answer, the wager was added to their score and deducted from their opponent's.
 A miss gave the opponent a chance to hear the entire question again before buzzing-in.
 Once a contestant's total was reduced to zero, they were out of the game.
 A new list of five categories was presented after each complete pass through the field.
 Once two contestants remained, the game will move to the final round.

-Final Round: All Or Nothing
+Final Round: All or Nothing

-The last 2 players will play in a buzzer head to head, general knowledge questions.
-The stake start at £100 and increase rapidly and if one player can’t match the stake it will match that number to the player that can’t match the stake.
+The last two players will play in a buzzer head to head, general knowledge questions.
+The stake start at £100 and increase rapidly and if one player can't match the stake it will match that number to the player that can't match the stake.
 If a player answered correctly they get the stake, if they get it wrong the other player can buzz in.
-If both of them answered the wrong answer, no money is loss.
+If both of them answered the wrong answer, no money is lost.
 The round ends when one player bankrupted the other player.

 The last remaining contestant became the champion and could either leave the show with their entire total, or risk £250 of it to defend their title in the next game.
+The contestant can play up to five games in succession.